alexanmtz/jqswfupload/README.md

 # jQuery-UI-upload

+> Version 1.1
+	* Removed the jQuery UI header as requested

 > Version 1.0
 	* A uploadComplete callback now receive a array of the data returned of each file uploaded
 	* Documentation about File Groups